bodom0015/selenium-test-harness/README.md

 pom.xml (Maven project configuration and dependency information) README.md (this readme file)
 ```

+The AUT's PageObjects can be found in `com.wolfram.cloud`.
+The PageObjects are each based on the abstract `WebPage` class, which uses the `PageFactory.initElements(driver, this)` method within its constructor to populate the PageObjects with WebElement references.
+Simple private methods call the lower-level functionality of the page (click a button, type into a field, etc.), while the public methods chain together the private methods to the desired overall action.

 ## Usage
 The test suites can be run by: